architecture/network

 CompressedSerializedNetworkArchiveCompression

-Supported Node-side archive compression codecs for compressed payloads.
+Supported Node-side compression codecs for writing compressed serialized network archive payloads.

 CompressedSerializedNetworkArchiveOptions

-Optional settings for archiving one compressed network payload.
+Optional codec settings for archiving one compressed network payload in binary form.

 ConnectionGene